 Bullying leads to problems academically and emotionally in addition to poor attendance and decreased academic performance.
 It causes feelings of helplessness, anger and frustration, mental, physical and emotional damage to all involved including bystanders.
 Research has shown the effects last well into adulthood.
 It occurs most often in areas where there is little or no adult supervision.

 It is important to teach kindness, empathy and assertiveness to students.
-Teaching children to be kind to others.
+Teach children to be kind to others.
 Create opportunities for connection that foster a sense of community in the classroom.
-Identify gateway behaviour and prevent bullying behaviour such as name calling, stalking, ignoring or excluding, prolonged staring, laughing cruelly/encouraging others to laugh, causing physical harm mitigate the likelihood of them growing into something more problematic.
+Identify gateway behaviour and prevent bullying behaviour such as name calling, stalking, ignoring or excluding, prolonged staring, laughing cruelly/encouraging others to laugh, causing physical harm to mitigate the likelihood of them growing into something more problematic.

 Parents should instil healthy habits in their children.
 Instil anti bullying mindset in your child.
 This includes learning that being critical, judgmental, making hurtful jokes and spreading rumors are unhealthy and constitute bullying.
 Teach your child kindness.
 Teach your child early about responsible online behaviour.
 Be sure your child knows the best way to prevent bullying is to report it.

 Teach your child to avoid places where bullies hang, stick with friends not socially isolated, know how to escape the situation, leave the place, if the bully is physical make a lot of noise to attract attention, know how to defuse the situation and get to safety.
-Report the bully to an adult.